CompGenomeLab/PHACT/CAGI6_HMBS/README.md

 PHACT scores for 3,023 proteins have been available since **18/10/2022** at the following link: [PHACT data](https://aperta.ulakbim.gov.tr/record/240637).
 Details on how these scores were computed, including the pseudocode of the PHACT approach, can be found in the [PHACT paper](https://doi.org/10.1093/molbev/msac114) [3].

 We participated in the CAGI6 HMBS challenge with a draft version of our approach.
 In the published version, we considered both position diversity and implemented a scaling approach on the final score.
 These results were used in the challenge to assess algorithm success.
-The rank-based results are presented in the table below:
+The rank-based results are presented in the table below.

 <p align="center">
   <img src="images/Table.png" alt="Alt text" width="500"/>